Tecton

 tecton apply

-` command publishes the data sources, feature views and feature services defined in the python modules into the platform and initiates data processing jobs to populate the offline and online stores:
+The ‘tecton apply’ command deploys the data sources, feature views, and feature services defined in the Python modules to the platform and launches the data processing jobs that populate the offline training data and online serving stores:

 > tecton apply